MichaelCurrin/coding-blog/about.md

 - Web scraping - Mostly using Python
 - Social media data analysis (Using social media APIs and Python
-- Browser automation - Using Selenium in NodeJS or Python.
+- Browser automation - Using Selenium in Node.js or Python.
 - Data viz - With Google Data Studio, D3 and Python libraries
 - Static sites - Using mostly Jekyll and a bit of Hugo
 - Web applications - I've worked with Flask, CherryPy and Django